Search Results for

 Workflow states

-A workflow has four states:
+A workflow has the following states:

 stateDiagram-v2